 Early arrival is recommended, and parking is available for a fee.
 Lifeguards, restrooms, and a picnic area with snack bar complete the facilities.
 Wheelchairs are available.

 The north end of Cape Cod Canal provides yet another location for viewing boats entering and exiting this waterway.
 Town Neck beach in Sandwich is a pebbly shore bordered by expansive dunes on one side and intermittent rock jetties on the other.

 The water is usually calm and fairly flat, making it a popular spot for young families, as well as distance swimmers and kayakers.
 The lengthy boardwalk acts as a jumping-off point for visitors into the water.

 A large parking lot is a short walk to the beach, and this is one of the few areas that offer umbrellas and chairs for rent on the Cape.
 Lifeguards are on duty seasonally, and restrooms are available.
 Heritage Museums and Garden is a popular nearby attraction.

 If you're looking for a place to stay in historic Sandwich, the Isaiah Jones Homestead Bed & Breakfast is a beautiful Victorian.
-Seven suites are decorated with period and reproduction era antiques.
-The Earl of Sandwich Motel welcomes guests with lush grounds, a duck pond, and pool area.
+Seven suites are decorated with period and reproduction-era antiques.
+The Earl of Sandwich Motel welcomes guests with lush grounds, a duck pond, and a pool area.